-The recoverable amount of CGU 3 has been determined based on value-in-use calculations using cash flow projections based on financial budgets approved by management covering a five-year period.
-The pre-tax discount rate applied to the cash flow projections was 11.00% per annum (2010: 11.47% per annum).
-The growth rate used to extrapolate the cash flows of the CGU beyond the five-year period was 2.0% per annum (2010: 2.0% per annum).
+The recoverable amount of CGU 6 has been determined based on value-in-use calculations using cash flow projections based on financial budgets approved by management covering a five-year period.
+The pre-tax discount rate applied to the cash flow projections was 8.6% per annum.
+The growth rate used to extrapolate the cash flows of the CGU beyond the five-year period was 3.0% per annum.
 The growth rate does not exceed the long-term average growth rates for the countries in which the CGU operates.